-The unique user experience offered by EasyMorph has become possible thanks to its innovative in-memory data transformation engine.
-Many databases and traditional ETL utilities have inherited their technical concepts from the 1970s, when computer memory was very expensive and therefore computers didn't have much of it.
+The "magical" user experience offered by EasyMorph has become possible thanks to its state-of-the-art in-memory calculation engine.
+Many databases and traditional ETL utilities have inherited their technical concepts from the 1970s when computer memory was costly, and therefore computers didn't have much of it.
 These days RAM prices are very low and keep declining.
-This made it possible to process datasets with millions of rows right in memory, with the advantage of eliminating slow disk I/O operations entirely, and accessing full datasets instantly.
-EasyMorph is a new type of data transformation application that greatly benefits from the new abilities enabled by the modern technologies:
+EasyMorph leverages the abundance of RAM and fast multi-threaded CPUs even on consumer-grade computers to bring numerous benefits to its users:

-Data compression allows EasyMorph to store full results of every transformation step in RAM, even if they contain millions of rows.
-Several smart optimizations help make it even more efficient:
+Aggressive data compression allows EasyMorph to store the full result of every transformation step in RAM, even if it deals with millions of rows.
+This made it possible to process relatively large datasets entirely in memory, with the advantage of eliminating slow disk I/O operations altogether.
+Several smart optimizations help achieve significant compression ratios:

 Data compression in EasyMorph has very low overhead in terms of performance.
 Most actions in EasyMorph operate directly on compressed data, which frequently speeds up calculations and offsets the compression overhead.
 Data remains compressed throughout all workflow steps and is only decompressed when exported into a file or external system.

 Whitepaper "Modern data transformation rethought from scratch" describes in detail the reasons behind creating EasyMorph as well as the application's technical design.
 Get the whitepaper.

 Databases and traditional ETL tools require data to be strongly typed — i.e., each column must be of one and only one data type.
 This has historical reasons due to restrictions of databases created in the 1970s.
 Nowadays, a lot of information comes from semi-structured data sources such as spreadsheets, web-form data, or XML files.
 Strong type restrictions make working with such data unnecessarily complicated.